 17 An equilibrium where firm d keeps the assets and no MNE posts a bid above v_d .
 There is also an equilibrium where one of the MNE's obtains the assets at a price $v{mm} - \varepsilon$ and another MNE posts the second highest bid at $v{mm} - 2\varepsilon$.

-We address these issues by comparing two government policies: (i) A discriminatory policy which does not allow for cross-border M&As (henceforth denoted the D-policy), and (ii) a non-discriminatory policy allowing for cross-border M&As (henceforth denoted the ND-policy).
+D-policy), and (ii) a non-discriminatory policy allowing for cross-border M&As (henceforth denoted the ND-policy).